 5. Cheddar Gorge - Somerset, England

 Based in the heart of the West Country, Cheddar Gorge causes many motorists to stare in awe.
-The gorge, also referred to as the Cheddar Complex, has become a tourist destination and is underlain by black rock slate.
-With twisting turns and the odd farm vehicle, you will find yourself weaving your way through this fantastic routes.
+The gorge also referred to as the Cheddar Complex, has become a tourist destination and is underlain by black rock slate.
+With twisting turns and the odd farm vehicle, you will find yourself weaving your way through these fantastic routes.

-It’s one of the most scenic road trips in the country!
-Offering summits, valley, waterfalls and lochs, the A82 through the Glencoe Valley Scotland is magical.
-The munros and peaks that surround the road were formed by volcanic activity and shaped by glaciers, making it a grand landscape and a must-see when travelling in Scotland.
+It's one of the most scenic road trips in the country!
+Offering summits, valleys, waterfalls, and lochs, the A82 through the Glencoe Valley Scotland is magical.
+The Munros and peaks that surround the road were formed by volcanic activity and shaped by glaciers, making it a grand landscape and a must-see when traveling in Scotland.

 7. The Evo Triangle - Derbyshire, Conwy and Gwynedd, Wales

 The Evo Triangle is a very popular route among driving enthusiasts and one of the most talked-about routes in the UK.
 You can enjoy tight and sweeping bends and although the route's main attraction is the drive itself, you can even stop along the way to take in the views and enjoy some refreshments.